an-ska/shopping-list/README.md

 Realtime app for creating and managing shopping lists.
 App's functionalities include adding, editing, and deleting products, marking them as bought and moving to bought list as well as clearing the lists up.
 All realtime which means lists can be updated simultaneously be several users.
+You can create your own list, share the link to your cobuyers and save it to come back to it later, for the future use, when going to shop again :smile:.

 Stack: React, Socket.io, MongoDB, Cypress
+Deployed on Heroku & Netlify

 ## Frontend